The fifth generation mobile communications standard

 The digital transformation is at the centre of public attention.
 It requires an open dialogue between government, industry and society.

-On 27 September 2016, Federal Minister Dobrindt launched the 5 Steps toward 5G mobile communications initiative during the 5G conference in Berlin.
-A 5G Dialogue Forum was initiated as well, supported by the 5G Focus Group of the Digital Networks and Intelligent Mobility Digital Summit platform.
+On 27 September 2016, former Federal Minister Dobrindt launched the 5 Steps toward 5G mobile communications initiative during the 5G conference in Berlin.
+A 5G dialogue forum (in German) was initialised as well, supported by the 5G focus group of the Digital Networks and Intelligent Mobility Digital Summit platform.